mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 # Reference environment

-We consider a multihomed client that is attached to one or several access networks.
+We consider a client that is attached to one or several access networks.
+It can be multihomed, multistack or none of the previous characteristics.
 It establishes one or several QUIC connections to a concentrator, taking advantage of the several access networks available.
-These QUIC connections are used to carry the UDP and TCP packets sent by the client.
+These QUIC connections are used to carry the packets sent by the client.
 Thanks to the QUIC migration mechanism, the connection can be migrated to another access network when needed.
 Thanks to the security mechanisms used by QUIC,